AdobeDocs/campaign.en/help/v8/start/connect.md

 ---
 # Connect to Adobe Campaign v8{#gs-ac-connect}

-Campaign Client Console is a rich client which enables you to connect to your Campaign application server(s).
-Learn more about Campaign Client Console [in this page](ac-components.md#presentation-layer).
+You must install Campaign Client Console to connect to your Campaign application server(s).

+The Client Console is a native application which communicates with the Adobe Campaign application server, through standard internet protocols, such as SOAP and HTTP.
+Campaign Client console centralizes all capabilities and settings, and requires minimal bandwidth as it relies on a local cache.
+Designed for easy deployment, Campaign Client console can be deployed from an internet browser, updated automatically, and does not require any specific network configuration as it only generates HTTP(S) traffic.

 Before starting, you need to:

 * Check your system and tools compatibility with Adobe Campaign in the [Compatibility matrix](compatibility-matrix.md)
 * Get your Campaign server URL
 * Create your Adobe ID or get your user credentials from your company
-* Install Microsft Edge Webview2 runtime on your system (from Campaign Classic 8.4 build version).
+* Install Microsft Edge Webview2 runtime on your system.
 [Learn more](#webview)

+## Install the Client Console{#download-ac-console}

-## Microsoft Edge Webview2 runtime installation {#webview}
+### Microsoft Edge Webview2 runtime {#webview}

-From Campaign Classic 8.4 build version, installation of Microsoft Edge Webview 2 runtime is required for any console installation.
+From Campaign Classic 8.4 build version, installation of Microsoft Edge Webview 2 runtime is required for any Client Console installation.

 Web View is installed by default as part of Windows 11 operating system.
 If it is not already present on your system, Campaign Console Installer will prompt you to download it from [Microsoft Developer website](http://www.adobe.com/go/acc-ms-webview2-runtime-download){target="_blank"}.
 Note that the download link does not work on the Internet Explorer 11 browser as Microsoft has deprecated its support.
 Make sure you use a different browser to access the link.

-## Download and install the Client Console{#download-ac-console}
+### Download the Console{#install-ac-console}

-When using Campaign for the first time, or if you need to upgrade to a newer version, you need to download the Client Console and install it.
+When using Campaign for the first time you need to download the Client Console and install it.

-Two options are available:
+Two options are available to download the Client Console:

-1. As a Campaign administrator, connect to Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html){target="_blank"} and download the Client Console installation program.
-You can then install it on your local machine.
+1. As a Campaign administrator, connect to Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html){target="_blank"}.

-1. As a end-user, Adobe can deploy the Console for you: once the Console is updated, you will be prompted to download the latest Client Console version in a pop-up window.
+1. As a end-user, your Campaign administrator deploys the Client Console for you, and makes it available through a dedicated URL.

->[!CAUTION]
->
->Adobe recommends leaving the option **[!UICONTROL No longer ask this question]** unselected to make sure that all users are alerted when a new version of the Console is available.
-If this option is selected the user will not be informed of new available versions.
+Once the Client Console installation program is downloaded, install it on your local machine.

+Note that you cannot change the Client Console language once it is installed.

 ## Create your connection{#create-your-connection}